-DPD is now accepting applications for grant funding to support local commercial, mixed-use, and light manufacturing development.
-All are welcome to apply.
+DPD periodically accepts applications for grant funding to support local commercial, mixed-use, and light manufacturing development.
+All are welcome to apply during open submission periods.
 City staff will prioritize projects in areas of Chicago where there is a history of disinvestment or limited private investment.

 Special Service Areas, known as Business Improvement Districts or BIDs in other cities, are local tax districts that fund expanded services and programs through a localized property tax levy within contiguous areas.

 Chicago PACE makes it possible for owners and developers of commercial properties to obtain low-cost, long-term financing for energy efficiency, sustainability and renewable energy infrastructure deployed in new or existing buildings.